devyanshbatra/Lunar_Lander/README.md

 The agent interacts with the environment in a training loop of up to 2,000 episodes, using an ε-greedy policy to balance exploration and exploitation.
 Initially, the agent explores heavily (ε = 1.0), with exploration decaying over time to focus on exploitation (ε = 0.01).
 The training process involves optimizing the neural network using the Bellman equation, where Q-values are updated based on rewards and discounted future values.

-The goal is to achieve an average score of 200 over the last 100 episodes, indicating the agent can reliably land the module.
-Once solved, the model is saved for future use.
-Additionally, the code renders and saves a
+The goal is to achieve an average score of 200 over the last 100 episodes,